a-nwatu/COMM-418/assignment4_1.md

 To Whom it May Concern:

 This is a request under the Freedom of Information Act.
-I request that a copy of the following document(s) be provided to me:
+I request that a copy of the following document(s) be provided to me:<br>

 All application and licensing documents concerning the Alcoholic Beverage and Cannibis Administration (ABCA), located at 899 North Capitol Street, NE, Medical Cannabis: Suite 4200-A, Alcohol: Suite 4200-B, Washington, DC 20002, in the years 2024-2025.
 The ABCA recently closed retailer storefronts and suspended several alcohol licenses.